genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Further apps to use: Test Differential Gene Expression

-Depending on your tasks, you should specify the feature type for which overlaps choosing from “exon”, “CDS” (coding DNA sequence), “3’UTR” (the 3’ untranslated region) or “5’UTR” (the 5’ untranslated region).
+Depending on your tasks, you should specify the feature type for which overlaps choosing from "exon", "CDS" (coding DNA sequence), "3’UTR" (the 3’ untranslated region) or "5’UTR" (the 5’ untranslated region).
 For example, you may consider each exon as a feature in order to check for alternative splicing.

-By default, the “gene-id” will be used as a feature identifier.
+By default, the "gene-id" will be used as a feature identifier.
 If some features will have the same feature identifier the application will consider all these features as relating to the same feature.